-We’re currently living through a period of high uncertainty and volatility.
-In our personal lives and in every sector of our economy, we need to make a steady stream of decisions without all the data we might like.
-The data we have is often incomplete and ambiguous.
-Inevitably, decisions made last week may need to be reviewed and revised, as circumstances change and more information comes to hand.
-Some earlier decisions may even turn out to be wrong and we have to act fast to course correct.
-This briefing examines these decision-making challenges and how you can do the best job possible in a demanding and complex situation, where regular routines and typical methods may be inadequate.
+The pandemic ensured that almost everyone on the planet experienced a period of high uncertainty and volatility.
+In our personal lives and in every sector of our economy, we needed to make a steady stream of decisions without all the data we might like.
+The data we had was often incomplete and ambiguous.
+Inevitably, decisions made just last week needed to be reviewed and revised, as circumstances changed and more information came to hand.
+Some earlier decisions may even have turned out to be wrong and we needed to act fast to course correct.
+This briefing examines decision-making challenges, and how you can do the best job possible, in a demanding and complex situation, where regular routines and typical methods may be inadequate.

 When you don’t have all the data